 - A tissue sample removal (biopsy) for lab examination

-- An ultrasound or other imaging test, such as an MRI or CT scan, if the lipoma is large, has unusual features or appears to be deeper than the fatty tissue
+- An X-ray or other imaging test, such as an MRI or CT scan, if the lipoma is large, has unusual features or appears to be deeper than the fatty

 There's a very small chance that a lump resembling a lipoma may actually be a form of cancer called liposarcoma.
 Liposarcomas — cancerous tumors in fatty tissues — grow rapidly, don't move under the skin and are usually painful.
-A biopsy, MRI or CT scan is typically done if your doctor suspects liposarcoma.
+A biopsy or an MRI or CT scan is typically done if your doctor suspects liposarcoma.

 No treatment is usually necessary for a lipoma.
 However, if the lipoma bothers you, is painful or is growing, your doctor might recommend that it be removed.
 Lipoma treatments include:

 - Surgical removal.
 Most lipomas are removed surgically by cutting them out.
 Recurrences after removal are uncommon.
 Possible side effects are scarring and bruising.
 A technique known as minimal excision extraction may result in less scarring.